 Semester at Sea

-Every spring and fall since 1963 students have been experiencing the world through, Semester at Sea, which explores up to 12 emerging countries and 16 cities on a 100-day voyage.
+Semester at Sea sails around the world exploring 10-12 countries in a semester.
 Through in-country field programs and independent travel, students observe global issues firsthand while interacting with everyone from local citizens to world leaders.
+Semester at Sea is open to all majors.
 Courses are taught aboard the ship and inland.